piotrgrochowiecki/piotrgrochowiecki/README.md

 - 👋 Hi, I’m @piotrgrochowiecki.
-I currently work at GE Aerospace as Java Developer.
+I currently work at ING Hubs as Java Developer.
 - 🌱 I primarly work in Java, SpringBoot and AWS.
 - 💻 This profile shows my journey with coding.
 At the moment, I learn microservices by building system where users can be notified about changes in prices of various financial assests.
 You can track my progress in this organization: https://github.com/Stock-Trading
 - 📫 How to reach me: Piotr.Grochowiecki@gmail.com or www.linkedin.com/in/piotr-grochowiecki/